la-bomba-studio/hesty-contract/docs/TokenFactory.md

 function isRefClaimable(uint256 id) external view returns (bool)
 ```

-Checks if people can claim their referral share of a property
+_Checks if people can claim their referral share of a property
+        @return If it is already possible to claim referral rewards_

 ### getPropertyToken